jadefish/BundleReader/README.md

 # BundleReader

-BundleReader is an inspector for macOS .app bundles.
+BundleReader is a Windows inspector for macOS .app bundles.